Khaled Mashud

 Khaled Mashud, popularly known as Khaled Mashud Pilot (খালেদ মাসুদ; born 8 February 1976) is a former Bangladeshi cricketer who was the country's Test and ODI captain.
 A wicketkeeper and middle-order batsman, he was a regular member of the national team between 1995 and 2007.
 Bangladeshi coach Dav Whatmore called Mashud the "best wicketkeeper in Asia."
 He contributed to Bangladesh's first ever ODI hat-trick by taking two catches off Shahadat Hossain's bowling.
 After his international retirement in 2008, he continued to play domestic cricket in Bangladesh as captain of the Rajshahi Division team.
 Mashud announced his retirement from domestic cricket after captaining his team to win the title in 2011.
+In 2025 he was elected as a director of Bangladesh Cricket Board.

 Personal life

 His father Shamsu was a prominent Bangladeshi footballer in the 1970s.
 A striker, he formed a partnership with Kazi Salahuddin and helped Abahani Krira Chakra win the Dhaka First Division League title in 1977.